acallejasp/fdsw-github/CODE_OF_CONDUCT.md

 community include:

 - Demonstrating empathy and kindness toward other people
-- Being respectful of differing opinions, viewpoints, and experiences
+- Being respectful of differing opinions, viewpoints, and experienciaeriences
 - Giving and gracefully accepting constructive feedback
-- Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+- Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experienciaerience
 - Focusing on what is best not just for us as individuals, but for the overall community